Phantom Cameras

 {

-editContext->Class<MyCustomCam>("My Custom Camera", "Custom phantom camera behavior")
+editContext->Class<MyCustomCam>("My Custom Camera", "Custom phantom camera component")

 ->ClassElement(AZ::Edit::ClassElements::EditorData, "")